arkime/arkimeweb/_wiki/api_wise.md

 only need to implement the constructor and simpleSourceLoad.

 Sources need to
-* implement initSource
+* implement WISESource#initSource
-* call initSimple at the end of their constructor
-* implement simpleSourceLoad
+* implement SimpleSource#simpleSourceLoad
 * they can optionaly call this.load() if they want to force a reload of data

 **Extends**: [<code>WISESource</code>](#WISESource)